akund/retro-6809-SBC/README.md

 # retro-6809-SBC
 6809 based single board computer

-COPYRIGHT (C) 2018-2021 Adrian Kundert
+COPYRIGHT (C) 2018-2023 Adrian Kundert
 [adrian.kundert@gmail.com](mailto:adrian.kundert@gmail.com)

 <img width='80%' src='doc/retro 6809 SBC overview.png'/>

-The [retro 6809 SBC](doc/Retro_6809_SBC.pdf) is a homebrew 8-bit computer running BASIC as made in the 80's but with sound and more modern peripherals like PS/2 keyboard and VGA output.
+The [retro 6809 SBC](doc/Retro_6809_SBC.pdf) is a homebrew 8-bit computer running BASIC as made in the 80's but with sound and more modern peripherals like PS/2 keyboard, VGA output and SD card.
 The system has 32 KB RAM for a MPU clocked at 8 MHz.

 # Features Overview